 Under current law, customers may purchase energy from third party providers.
 In 1998, the Authority adopted a retail choice program (called "Long Island Choice"), which offers electric customers the opportunity to choose an electric energy supplier other than LIPA.
 The program is available to all customers in the Service Area.
-As of March 2020, other suppliers were selling electricity to 7,413 customers in the Service Area representing a total coincident peak load of 31.6 MW.
+As of May 2021, other suppliers were selling electricity to 56 customers in the Service Area representing a total coincident peak load of 3.9 MW.
 The Authority cannot make a prediction as to the effect, if any, new or revised State or federal laws addressing retail and commercial competition will have on ongoing implementation of retail competition.
 The enabling legislation for the New York State budget passed April 1, 2019, included the repeal of the sales tax exemption under New York Tax Law §1105-C on the sale of transportation, transmission, or distribution of gas and electricity where it is sold separately from the commodity.
 As a result, effective June 1, 2019, non-residential customers purchasing from energy service companies must now pay sales tax on the unbundled delivery portion of their bill.
 This change resulted in declining customer participation in retail choice programs statewide, including the Authority's Long Island Choice program.

-On May 20, 2020, the Board approved a proposal to allow "Community Choice Aggregation," a program that enables a municipal government to enroll customers within its jurisdiction in Long Island Choice and engage an energy service company to supply their energy.
-A customer whose municipal government chooses Community Choice Aggregation will be enrolled by default, unless the customer chooses to "opt-out" of the Community Choice Aggregation and remain a full-service customer of PSEG Long Island.
-The Authority cannot predict whether municipal governments in the Service Area will form Community Choice Aggregations or how many customers will enroll.
+On May 20, 2020, the Board approved a proposal to allow Community Choice Aggregation ("CCA"), a program that enables a municipal government to enroll customers within its jurisdiction in Long Island Choice and engage an energy service company to supply their energy.
+A customer whose municipal government chooses CCA will be enrolled by default, unless the customer chooses to "opt-out" of the CCA and remain a full-service Authority customer .
+Several municipal governments in the Service Area have taken steps to form CCAs.
+The Authority cannot predict how many customers will enroll.
 A customer's choice of an energy service company to supply their energy under Long Island Choice does not have an adverse financial impact on the Authority.